Quickstart: Create a Traffic Manager profile using the Azure portal

-- To view Traffic Manager failover in action, disable your primary site as follows:
+To view Traffic Manager failover in action, disable your primary site:

-- In the Traffic Manager Profile page, select Settings>Endpoints>MyPrimaryEndpoint.
+- In the Traffic Manager Profile page, from the Overview section, select myPrimaryEndpoint.

-- Copy the DNS name of your Traffic Manager Profile from the preceding step to successfully view the website in a web browser.
-When the primary endpoint is disabled, the user traffic gets routed to the secondary endpoint.
+Copy the DNS name of your Traffic Manager Profile from the preceding step to view the website in a new web browser session.

 Clean up resources

-In this quickstart, you created a Traffic Manager profile that allows you to direct user traffic for highly availability web application.
-To learn more about routing traffic, continue to the tutorials for Traffic Manager.
+In this quickstart, you created a Traffic Manager profile.
+It allows you to direct user traffic for high-availability web applications.
+To learn more about routing traffic, continue to the Traffic Manager tutorials.